DmytroGio/Vision-Compass/devlog.md

 ## 2025-08-07
 - Incorrect position offset (scrollbar moves to the top of the list or list is refreshed) after changing the status of a task at the bottom of the list to “completed/not completed.” [done]

+## 2025-08-08
+- The width of the scrollbar changes depending on the number of items in the list (adaptive width).

+## 2025-08-09
+- Changes to the visual state of the Subgoal cell (possibly adding a green stroke) if all tasks in the task list have been completed.